Intercultural Awareness Day

 Intercultural Awareness Day (Save the Date Graphic)

-The 2019 Intercultural Awareness Day, Thriving in your Multi-Generational Community, was held on Tuesday, October 22, 2019.
+The 2019 Intercultural Awareness Day, Thriving in your Multi-Generational Community, was held on October 22, 2019.

 For the first time in history, five generations are working alongside each other in the workplace, each with different leadership, communication, and career development styles.
 With this in mind, the one-day conference focused on: